 Step 1: Include Professional Experience

 You’re the expert when it comes to real estate, so show it off!
 A well-rounded biography should include your skills, expertise, education (certificates, degrees, diplomas, classes taken, etc.), experience, and awards.
 Generate a list of facts you want to include, but don’t go overboard!
 If you find yourself with a long list of facts, narrow it down to only the best achievements and include those in your biography.
 Then, if you want to take it further, provide a link or a complete list of credentials at the bottom of the page.
 Take a cue from Deb Howard, where she showcases her impressive list of real estate and community achievements with just the right amount of personal background to connect with potential buyers and sellers.
 Broker John Leonardi from Leonardi Real Estate also created a powerful biography without overselling – just the right touch.
-We highly recommend client testimonials like Deb has displayed in the left side bar.
+We highly recommend client testimonials like Deb and John display in the side bar.
 Read How to Acquire Great Real Estate Testimonials for great tips and marketing ideas.

 Step 2: Provide a Personal Touch

 Life isn’t all work, so adding some insight into your personal life outside of work can be a great tool for connecting with potential clients.
 By including information about your family, pets, hobbies, and extracurricular activities, your clients will see you as a real person rather than just a Realtor.
 And, who knows when someone might contact you simply because you have something in common with them.
 Don’t bog your biography down with too many fun facts though, keep things light and to the point, and avoid getting too intimate with your personal details.
-Don and Theresa Souers, South Lake Tahoe agents, give a background story that offers a personal touch, addresses how she treats each client with care, expands on her vast knowledge of the New York real estate market and list of accomplishments.
+Karen Kostiw, a New York REALTOR®, gives a background story that offers a personal touch, addresses how she treats each client with care, expands on her vast knowledge of the New York real estate market and list of accomplishments with overdoing it.
 Perfecto!

 Step 3: Link Yourself to the Real Estate Area